Technology

 We talk you through the basics of heating oil, including the different types of heating oil, what they're used for and the average prices.

-Around four million households in the UK are not connected to the national gas grid, and instead rely on heating oil, liquid petroleum gas (LPG), electricity or renewable sources to heat their homes.
+Millions of households in the UK are not connected to the national gas grid, and instead rely on heating oil, liquid petroleum gas (LPG), electricity or renewable sources to heat their homes.

 The key difference between energy from the grid and heating oil (as well as LPG) is that heating oil is delivered by road and stored in a tank.

-If you're home has an oil boiler, your house runs on heating oil.
+If you're home has an oil boiler, it runs on heating oil.
 Keep reading to find out what you need to know about heating oil.

-You can use our research to discover the most reliable oil boilers.
+You can use our research to discover the most reliable oil boilers, based on ratings from owners and heating engineers.

-Types of heating oil
+What heating oil do I need?

-Two types of heating oil are used for domestic heating:
+There are two types of heating oil are used for domestic heating:

 - Gas oil – also known as 35-second oil or red diesel.
 This is a heavier oil generally used in older boilers, in agriculture or commercially.